 The Carolina Courts Pickleball Club provides access to pickleball courts at both locations during Pickleball Club hours.
 Click on the link below to become a member.
 Pricing is $5.00 per visit, however members can purchase discounted bulk passes (10 for $4.00 each, 20 for $3.50 each and 30 for $3.00 each)

 Sign-Up Genius allows Pickleball Club players to know in advance who will be playing at both locations!

 Follow the link below and you will find a list of dates and times the pickleball courts will be available for open play.
 Check the box beside the date(s) you plan to play, then click submit and sign up, fill out your name and submit it again, and you're all set!

-Feed the Frenzy Pickleball Tournament:
+Beat the Heat Pickleball Tournament: